-In summary, we present here a far-reaching hypothesis capable of coherently integrating a large corpus of scientific literature and creating, for the first time, a self-consistent account of atherogenesis and PON1's essential role in it.
+In summary, we present here a far-reaching hypothesis capable of coherently integrating a large corpus of scientific literature and creating, for the first time, a self-consistent account of atherogenesis and the essential role played in it by PON1.
 It replaces the complex, general term "endothelial dysfunction" with simple mechanistic causality and points the way for future research and better prevention and treatment of atherosclerosis.